The-Road-Bunch/command-menu/README.md

 # theroadbunch/command-menu
+A simple menu for symfony console commands

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple menu for symfony console commands

 _a quick note:_
 This README assumes you have an understanding of creating and running a console command in the symfony ecosystem

 ### Contents
-1. Release Notes (TBD)
+1. Release Notes (doc/release.md)
 2. [Installation](#installation)
 3. [Usage](#usage)
     a.
 [Basic Usage](#basic-usage)